millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 2     Eli    35     Chicago

 In the ``DataFrame`` above, ``"Name", "Age", "City"`` are all columns of the DataFrame.
-The numbers on the left are the index.
-The index always starts at 0.
+The numbers on the left are the index (which always starts at 0).
 There are plenty of ways that you can construct these DataFrames.

 One way you can do it is through a dictionary of lists.
-Here the keys of the dictionary represent the columns of the ``DataFrame`` and the values represent the data.
+Here, the keys of the dictionary represent the columns of the ``DataFrame`` and the values represent the data.

 >>> data = {'Name': ['Norman', 'Kevin', 'Eli'],
             'Age': [25, 30, 35],